 close to selling out.

-after refreshments and when to draw the raffle (if running one).
+after the refreshments and when to draw the raffle if running one.

-Buy prizes - will you also have a 'wooden spoon' prize for the
+Buy prizes - will you give a 'wooden spoon' prize for the lowest

-- Set up the tables and chairs, put scorecards, templates, dice
+- On the day: Set up the tables and chairs, put

 Tips and advice for running a beetle drive